-If you have the latest MacBook Pro, you may have noticed that you're missing a lot of ports found on legacy laptops and that classic peripherals (even those made by Apple!) can no longer be connected to your Mac.
+If you have the latest MacBook Pro, you may have noticed that you’re missing a lot of ports found on legacy laptops and those classic peripherals (even those made by Apple!) can no longer be connected to your Mac.

 So what’s up with these new ports, and how do you use your external displays, work equipment, or even a wired mouse with this MacBook?

 When you think of USB, you probably picture the flat rectangular piece that takes a few tries to insert the right way but is used for dozens of devices.

 This is actually technically called USB-Type A and is gradually being replaced by USB-C ports which are much smaller and reversible (so no more struggling to insert it correctly).

 Thunderbolt 3 is a technology that works through the new USB-C terminals to transfer data 4 times faster than on the latest USB-A and is being utilized in the ports on your new MacBook.
 You can learn more about Thunderbolt by watching this short video on YouTube.